open-telemetry/opentelemetry.io/content/en/docs/erlang/getting-started.md

 # Working with Spans

-Now that the dependencies and configuration is setup we can create a module with a function `hello/0` that starts some spans:
+Now that the dependencies and configuration are set up, we can create a module with a function `hello/0` that starts some spans:

 {{< tabs Erlang Elixir >}}